 While losing weight, it's inevitable that you will lose some of your muscle tissue while burning fat.
 However, adding exercise to the mix can help.

 Work on Patience

 The faster you lose weight, the more likely you are to be losing mostly water and muscle, rather than fat.
-According to the American Family Physician, aim to lose no more than 2 pounds. per week if you don't want to lose too much muscle mass.
+According to the Centers for Disease Control and Prevention, you are more likely to maintain your weight loss long term if you lose it at a healthy pace — 1 to 2 pounds per week.
 This means you don't want to cut too many calories or exercise excessively.
 It is better to lose the weight gradually over time.

 It is common for people to want to just cut calories when they lose weight.
 Exercise takes a lot of time and effort, and many people would like to avoid exercise.
-However, if you don't exercise, you will lose muscle as well as fat, especially if you go on a very low-calorie diet or try to lose weight too quickly.
-According to the National Council on Strength and Fitness, or NCSF, those who fast or skip meals start to lose mainly lean muscle tissue.
+However, if you don't exercise, you will lose muscle as well as fat, especially if you eat too few calories or try to lose weight too quickly.
+According to a study published in April 2015 by Obesity Review, adding exercise to the mix can help maintain fat-free mass while dieting.

 As you exercise, your muscles' main fuel is composed of glucose and fat.
 Glucose is provided by the carbohydrates in your diet.
 When you exercise, the muscles pull the glucose from your bloodstream and use the stored energy in your fat cells.
 Lower intensity exercise actually uses more of the fat stores, and as your activity level increases in intensity, your muscles pull more glucose from the bloodstream and less fat from your fat cells.

 Read more: Which Burns First, Fat or Muscle?